grimmlab/MicrobiomeBestPracticeReview/README.md

 wget https://www.mothur.org/w/images/c/c3/Trainset16_022016.pds.tgz

 **4. Run the workflow**:
-The `amplicon_analysis.sh` consist of two main work flows which are called automatically.
-The example data is tested for mothur and dada2 workflows
+The `amplicon_analysis.sh` consist of two main work flows `mothur_workflow.sh` and `dada2_workflow.sh` which are called automatically and is tested for sample dataset using both the workflows

 Finally, the workflow is ready to be run!
 ```bash